Before diving deeper into crisis leadership, it is essential to understand what a crisis is and what challenges crises usually present.

 After the urgent matters of a crisis have been sorted out, there is time to reflect and learn from the experience while working on recovery and moving back to normal.
 However, the possibility of similar future crises is real, so it is essential to set some resources into training and create a crisis action plan to respond effectively if things go wrong again.

-While many people may think that crisis management is the same as crisis leadership, it is essential to clarify that they are two different things.
+While many people may think that disaster management as well as crisis management is the same as crisis leadership, it is essential to clarify that they are two different things.
 It is looked at from the management perspective, and crisis management differs from crisis leadership in that the first one focuses only on handling the situation by following a series of established steps.
 In contrast, crisis leaders see more than bad news during these difficult circumstances.
 Effective leaders also see opportunities.

 Moreover, crisis management emphasizes management strategy and planning functions the effective leader is usually prepared for carrying out.
 However, this approach leaves out important human aspects which are critical for leading in challenging times, such as the psychological safety of the group, their needs and emotions, and how the crisis affects their lives.
 All these help the organization deal with the situation over an extended period of time in a better way.